Separate versions of PlayMaker Pro are available for Microsoft Windows, Apple's Macintosh OS X and Apple's iOS devices - iPad, iPhone and iPod Touch.

 A personal version of PlayMaker Pro 5.0 for Macintosh is now available at Apple's Macintosh App Store.
 The App Store version is copy protected and licensed to an Apple ID.
 Updates for the personal version are delivered through Apple's normal software update process whenever we fix a bug or add a feature.
 The personal version is less expensive too.

 This is what PlayMaker Pro looks like running on an iPad.
 You can view PlayMaker Pro documents that you have created with the Macintosh or Windows versions.
-Currently, it supports American or Canadian Football.
+Currently, it supports American Football, Canadian Football and Basketball.

 PlayMaker Pro for iOS is available from Apple's App Store for $1.99 as a PlayMaker Pro document viewer for iPhone, iPod Touch and iPad.
 This product lets you display PlayMaker Pro documents and animate plays.
 Use it to take your drawings to practice or share them with coaches or players who have an iPad, iPhone or iPod touch.
 PlayMaker Pro for iOS can also email PlayMaker Pro documents as pdf files.